Azim Premji University: Centre for Sustainable Employment

 Established in 2017, the centre aims at generating and supporting research in the areas of job creation, employment, and sustainable livelihoods.
 The centre conducts primary surveys exploring a range of labour market issues including measurement of work, discrimination in the labour market, the impact of COVID-19 on workers, NREGA and the Urban Employment Guarantee Scheme.
 SWI 2018, the first State of Working India (SWI) report, provided a comprehensive overview of India's labour market.
-SWI 2019 put together four policy papers to examine the possibilities for employment creation through an urban jobs guarantee programme and universal basic services provisioning while demonstrating the scope for fiscal expansion and the imperative need for a well-articulated industrial policy.
+SWI 2019 put together four policy papers to examine the possibilities for employment creation through an urban job guarantee programme and universal basic services provisioning while demonstrating the scope for fiscal expansion and the imperative need for a well-articulated industrial policy.
 SWI 2021 looked at the devastating impact of the pandemic on India's labour market including the disproportionate impact on women and young workers and the implications for poverty and inequality in the country.